Motorola Solutions investor says will support fair bid for company

 Housum said the buyer would most likely be a private equity firm.

-Motorola Solutions is focussing on its faster-growing services business, which includes video monitoring and data analytics, as sales of its two-way radios stagnate.
+Motorola Solutions is focusing on its faster-growing services business, which includes video monitoring and data analytics, as sales of its two-way radios stagnate.

 The company said it plans to use Silver Lake's funds for acquisitions to boost the services business and to buy back stock.